 Recruiters and hiring teams may need to start thinking differently about traditional role-based hiring.
 Creating opportunities based on skills might be a more suitable approach for today’s globally connected workforce (and keep us a step ahead of the robot takeover 😉).

-If you’re looking for a way to hire future-ready candidates or to modernize your talent mobility strategy, then you can stop looking.
-With Toggl Hire, you can create skills tests based on specific skills that match your requirements.
+If you’re looking for a way to hire future-ready candidates or modernize your talent mobility strategy, stop looking.
+Toggl Hire is the only full-cycle recruiting software that allows you to create skills tests based on specific skills that match your requirements.

 Faster and more objective hires are a click away!
-Future-proof your business and hire smarter this year by browsing our assessment library.
+Browse our assessment library to future-proof your business and hire smarter.

 Juste loves investigating through writing.
 A copywriter by trade, she spent the last ten years in startups, telling stories and building marketing teams.
 She works at Toggl Hire and writes about how businesses can recruit really great people.